 "Well, you have a great work before you to-day.
-That stable you cleaned yesterday has n't been thatched these seven hundred years, and if you don't have it thatched for me when I come home to-night, with birds' feathers, and not two feathers The Son of the King of Erin, etc. 43 of one color or kind, I'll have your head on the seven hundredth spike to-morrow."
+That stable you cleaned yesterday hasn't been thatched these seven hundred years, and if you don't have it thatched for me when I come home to-night, with birds' feathers, and not two feathers of one colour or kind, I'll have your head on the seven hundredth spike to-morrow."